ysoftware/appendAttributedString/README.md

-# appendAttributedStringWithEase.swift
+# appendAttributedStringWithEase

-Simple extension that adds methods to append attributed strings.
+Simple extension that adds methods to add text to a NSMutableAttributedString.

 Supports dynamic fonts, colors, underlines and strike through.

 All documented.
 Saves lots of time.
 And space.

-Here's the example.
+Here's an example.

 ```swift
 var string = NSMutableAttributedString()